Seeing Being Seen: A Personal History of Photography by Michelle Dunn Marsh

-7.4375 x 9.4375 inches vertical, hardcover with acetate jacket; ~52 black
+7.4375 x 9.4375 inches vertical, hardcover with acetate jacket; 44 duotone

-and white and color photographs and 41 illustrations; 176 pages; $50.00 plus shipping
+and color plates and 41 illustrations; 176 pages; $50.00 plus shipping

 Afterword by Nancy Salguero McKay, Executive Director, Highline Heritage Museum